-Aviation Grade Straight Mineral Oil MIL L 6082 (Figure 1-2) shall be used to replenish oil supply during the first 25 hours of operation and at the first 25-hour oil change.
-Continue to use this grade of oil for a minimum of first 50 hours of or until oil consumption has stabilized.
+Aviation Grade Straight Mineral Oil MIL-L-6082 (Figure 1-2) shall be used to replenish oil supply during the first 25 hours of operation and at the first 25-hour oil change.
+Continue to use this grade of oil for the first 50 hours of operation.

-The airplane is delivered from the factory with corrosinn preventive airplane engine oil.
+The airplane is delivered from the factory with corrosion preventative airplane engine oil.
 This oil should be drained after the first 25 hours of engine operation.